--1. --\For the purpose of this Resolution:
+- -1. --For the purpose of this Resolution: - a)a.

-- a)a.
 "Fish Aggregating Device (FAD)" means a permanent, semi-permanent or temporary object, structure or device of any material, man-made or natural, which is deployed and/or tracked and may aggregate fish. - b)b.
 "Drifting Fish Aggregating Devices (DFADs)" means a FAD not tethered to the bottom of the ocean. - e)c.
-"Log" means a floating object of natural source or accidentally lost from anthropic activities and that was not built and deployed for the purpose of aggregating and/or locating target tuna species for subsequent capture. - d)d."instrumented buoy" means a buoy clearly marked with a unique reference number allowing identification of its owner and equipped with a satellite tracking system to monitor its position. - e. "active buoy" means an instrumented buoy from which the satellite communication service has been initiated and switched on, which has been deployed at sea on a drifting FAD or log and which is transmitting position and any other available information such as eco-sounder estimates." activation of a buoy" means the act of initialising satellite communication service, which is done by the buoy supplier company at the request of the buoy owner.
-The buoy can be transmitting or not, depending if it has been manually switched on. - e) "operational buoy" - +)f. "deactivation of a buoy" means the act of cancelling satellite communications service, which is done by the buoy supplier company at the request of the vessel owner or buoy owner. - g)g. "buoy owner" means any legal or natural person, entity or branch, who is paying for the communication service for the buoy associated with a DFAD that is registered on the DFAD Register, and/or who is authorised to receive information from the satellite buoy, as well as to request its activation and/or deactivation. - h)h. "reactivation" means the act of re-enabling satellite communications services by the buoy supplier company at the request of the buoy owner. - i)i. "abandoned DFAD" means a DFAD that was initially deployed with the intention of later retrieval but that is deliberately left at sea due to force majeure or other reasons.
+"Log" means a floating object of natural source or accidentally lost from anthropic activities and that was not built and deployed for the purpose of aggregating and/or locating target tuna species for subsequent capture. - d)d. "instrumented buoy" means a buoy clearly marked with a unique reference number allowing identification of its owner and equipped with a satellite tracking system to monitor its position. - e. "active buoy" means an instrumented buoy from which the satellite communication service has been initiated and switched on, which has been deployed at sea on a drifting FAD or log and which is transmitting position and any other available information such as eco-sounder estimates. "activation of a buoy" means the act of initialising satellite communication service, which is done by the buoy supplier company at the request of the buoy owner.
+The buoy can be transmitting or not, depending if it has been manually switched on. - e) "operational buoy" - f)f. "deactivation of a buoy" means the act of cancelling satellite communications service, which is done by the buoy supplier company at the request of the vessel owner or buoy owner. - g)g. "buoy owner" means any legal or natural person, entity or branch, who is paying for the communication service for the buoy associated with a DFAD that is registered on the DFAD Register, and/or who is authorised to receive information from the satellite buoy, as well as to request its activation and/or deactivation. - h)h. "reactivation" means the act of re-enabling satellite communications services by the buoy supplier company at the request of the buoy owner. - i)i. "abandoned DFAD" means a DFAD that was initially deployed with the intention of later retrieval but that is deliberately left at sea due to force majeure or other reasons.

-- j)j. "lost DFAD" means a DFAD over which the buoy owner has lost control and that cannot be located and/or retrieved by the buoy owner. - k)k. "discarded DFAD" means a DFAD that is released at sea without any attempt for further control or recovery by the buoy owner. - Here the environmental conditions.
-In addition, the substances resulting from the degradation of these materials conditions.
+- j)j. "lost DFAD" means a DFAD over which the buoy owner has lost control and that cannot be located and/or retrieved by the buoy owner. - k)k. "discarded DFAD" means a DFAD that is released at sea without any attempt for further control or recovery by the buoy owner. - thin "biodegradable materials" means renewable lignocellulosic and biobased materials (i.e., plant dry matter here described as natural material).
+Those materials shall degrade in normal conditions of the use of DFADs and both be biodegradable in marine environments in accordance with international relevant standards for full biodegradability in marine environments and on land under natural environmental conditions.
 In addition, the substances resulting from the degradation of these materials shall not be toxic for the marine and coastal ecosystems or include heavy metals in their composition.